TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If/Index.rst

    .negate = 1

 There are two conditions - isGreaterThan and isTrue.
-If they are both true, the total is true (AND) BUT(!) the result if the function in total is false because the ".negate"-flag inverts the result!
+If they are both true, the total is true (both are connected with an AND).
+BUT(!) then the result if the function in total would be false because the ".negate"-flag inverts the result!

+.. _if-examples:

 Example:
 ~~~~~~~~